catseye/SixtyPical/doc/SixtyPical.md

     byte pos : 0

-A user-defined vector memory location is decorated with READS and WRITES lists like a routine (see below), and it may only hold addresses of routines which are compatible.
+A user-defined vector memory location is decorated with `inputs`, `outputs` and `trashes` lists like a routine (see below), and it may only hold addresses of routines which are compatible.
 (Meaning, the routine's inputs (resp. outputs, trashes) must be a subset of the vector's inputs (resp. outputs, trashes.))

     vector actor_logic
       inputs a, score